Christianity in Sichuan: Current situation

-After the communist takeover of China in 1949, Protestant Churches in China were forced to sever their ties with respective overseas Churches, which has thus led to the merging of all the denominations into communist-sanctioned Three-Self Patriotic Church.
+After the communist takeover of China in 1949, Protestant churches in the country were forced to sever their ties with respective overseas churches, which has thus led to the merging of all the denominations into the communist-sanctioned Three-Self Patriotic Church.

 As for the Catholic Church in China, all legal worship has to be conducted in government-approved churches belonging to the Catholic Patriotic Association, which does not accept the primacy of the Roman pontiff.

 Some missionaries were arrested and sent to "thought reform centers" in which they underwent disturbing re-education process in a vindictive prison setting.

 On 20 June 2009, the police in Langzhong set free 18 house church leaders arrested on 9 June.

-In 2018, Wang Yi, a well-known pastor from Chengdu, along with 100 Christians, were detained by authorities.
+In 2018, Wang Yi, a well-known pastor from Chengdu and founder of the Early Rain Covenant Church, along with 100 Christians, was detained by authorities.
 Wang was reportedly arrested on allegations of "inciting subversion of state power".
-That same year, four Christian churches in Sichuan have been given an ultimatum and told they must join the Three-Self Church or be shut down.
-In 2019, 200 congregants in Chengdu began to meet in secret after their state registered Three-Self church has been shut down.
+That same year, four Christian churches in Sichuan were given an ultimatum and told they must join the Three-Self Church or be shut down.

+In 2019, 200 congregants in Chengdu began to meet in secret after their state-registered Three-Self church had been shut down.

 On 14 August 2022, police in Chengdu raided a Sunday gathering of the Early Rain Covenant Church and detained a leader.

+Eastern Orthodoxy

+A tiny Eastern Orthodox community in Chengdu is supported by the United States-based Orthodox Christian Mission Center.
+In 2019, Pravoslavie reported on a convert to Russian Orthodoxy, also from Chengdu.